djc/askama/README.rst

 * Only a small number of built-in template filters have been implemented
 * User-defined template filters are not supported yet
 * Not a lot of documentation has been written
+* Debugging Askama bugs or template problems can be challenging

 All feedback welcome.
 Feel free to file bugs, requests for documentation and any other feedback to the `issue tracker`_ or `tweet me`_.